technomancy/leiningen/PLUGINS.md

 ## Leiningen 1.2

 The rest of this document only applies to Leiningen version 1.2+.
+It is subject to breaking change until 1.2.0 sees a stable release.

 If your task returns an integer, it will be used as the exit code for the process.